What is coastal transportation?

 Although longshore drift is the main process of transportation the material moves in four different ways.
 These are:

-Solution – material is dissolved and carried by the water.
+When material is dissolved and carried by the sea it is transported in solution.

 The video below shows transportation in action on a beach at Flamborough.
 Can you identify the processes of transportation?